Policy and Guidelines for volunteering with Spectrum Community Arts Ltd.

 As outlined in the safeguarding policy, if any participants share concerning information with you, this must ONLY be shared in line with the reporting procedures outlined in the safeguarding policy.

-Spectrum Community Arts Ltd will keep all volunteers’ personal information secure and confidential in line with GDPR.
+Spectrum Community Arts Ltd will keep all volunteers’ personal information secure and confidential in line with GDPR, including references.

-All volunteers will be required to sign and adhere to the organisation’s confidentiality statement.
+All volunteers will be required to sign and adhere to the organisation’s confidentiality and Non-Disclosure Agreement.

 Spectrum Community Arts Ltd recognises that volunteers give their time freely and that their circumstances and availability may alter, resulting in them leaving the organisation.
 Volunteers have the right to leave at any time; however, to assist with ensuring continuity of service, we would welcome as much notice as possible.
 The organisation would also welcome informal feedback on the volunteer’s experience of volunteering with the organisation.